allyourbankarebelongtous/pleb-vpn/README.md

 The LetsEncrypt service will show under the SERVICES Pleb-VPN menu only if it detects that either BTCPayServer or LNBits is installed.

-If you have a VPS that is capable of forwarding port 443 to your raspiblitz, you can point a domain to your VPS IP and forward it to BTCPay or LNBits, allowing you to accept payments from customers on BTCPay and/or allow others to access your LNBits instance.
+If you have a VPS that is capable of forwarding port 443 to your node, you can point a domain to your VPS IP and forward it to BTCPay or LNBits, allowing you to accept payments from customers on BTCPay and/or allow others to access your LNBits instance.
 It takes a bit more work to enable both on your own VPS, but it's doable.
 If you subscribe to @allyourbankarebelongtous,